 The DMSEM program was developed in response to requests from local industry.
 The Industry Advisory Boards of the EERE Department had recommended adding Systems Engineering coursework since 2008, based on the emerging need for systems engineers.
 At the time this program was initially developed (2013), there were 19 Systems Engineering BS degree programs in the US.
 None of these degrees were available in the State of Oregon.
 Due to the lack on systems engineering education in the state and the need for this skillset, the Engineering and Technology Industry Council (ETIC) committed \$195,000 for Oregon Tech to develop and launch a dual major in this technical field.
-The program was approved by the Curriculum Planning Commission in February 2014, and is planned to be launched in Fall 2014.
+The program was approved by the Curriculum Planning Commission in February 2014, and was launched in Fall 2014.
+The MS Eng SEM specialty was offered starting 2017, with courses cross-listed between the two